Welcome to the Khalimonchuk Lab at the University of Nebraska

 Martonio Ponte Viana

-MS, Federal University of Ceara, Brazil
+BS, Federal University of Ceara, Brazil

 My research focus is to develop state-of-the-science genetic tools that will permit us to better understand how failing mitochodnrial fidelity contributes to aging and the development and progression of neurodegenerative diseases.